-CHINA’s FIRST OWNED BOTTLES and JARS CERAMIC FACTORY by a French group.
-A Chinese ceramic bottle manufacturer, located 1.30 hour from Shanghai, China, specializing in FANCY BOTTLES and jars for the spirit industry.
+CHINA’s FIRST OWNED GLASS and CERAMIC BOTTLE FACTORY by a French group.
+A Chinese ceramic bottle manufacturer, located 1.30 hour from Shanghai, China, specializing in FANCY CERAMIC BOTTLES and jars for the spirit and beverage industry.

 Rockwood Custom Ceramic Bottles and Jars Collection

 THE ART OF MAKING CERAMIC BOTTLES IN CHINA , by ROCKWOOD GLASS GROUP LTD

 The unique PROCESS of CERAMIC MANUFACTURING in CHINA , mostly HAND MADE CERAMIC BOTTLES factory

 Ceramic bottle process manufacturing in China has not changed for centuries.
 It is mostly artisanal , hand made ceramic is really a china signature . . most ceramic bottle factories in China will pretty much use the same manufacturing process.
 We start from a bottle design, same as for the glass bottle industry, a 3D design of the ceramic bottle is done .